louison77/Notes/Ansible/note.md

 * Ansible can execute tasks in parallel on different machines but it need to wait thet completion of each tasks for all the machines.
 * In theory, Ansible can only be installed on Linux and MacOs operation systems.
 * Ansible uses Yaml to write its playbooks.
+* Ansible works by executing tasks on distant hosts.
+These hosts are defined in an inventory that can be static or dynamic.
+Static inventory are files listing target servers.
+* A playbooks is divided into tasks and hosts components.

 ## Main commands

+* `ansible-playbook -i inventory playbook.yaml --check` : This command check if the code works correctly before running it.

 ## Good practices and tips